royalapplications/docs/src/r2023/scripting/objects/connections/royalvmwareconnection.md

 ### IgnoreCertificateErrors
 Type: `bool`, Default Value: `true`
 Ignore Certificate Errors
-### SSHPort
-Type: `int`, Default Value: `22`
-The SSH port is used for ad hoc Terminal connections to the VMware host.
 ### IsConnectionTemplate
 Type: `bool`, Default Value: `false`
 If set to true, the connection object is a template.